Top 10 Jazz Funk Albums

 Charles Earland – Anthology (2000)

-Like so many Jazz guys, Charles Earland spent years playing the bridesmaid on other people’s records, and being issued with indecipherable nicknames like “The Mighty Burner”.
+Charles Earland spent years playing the bridesmaid on other people’s records, and being issued with indecipherable nicknames like “The Mighty Burner”.
 This brilliant compilation of his best work comes from the educated Jazz botherers at Soul Brother Records.